cgrindel/rules_swift_package_manager/docs/design/high-level.md

 - All Bazel declarations for Swift package products will be defined in the Swift package path directory.
-- Each library product will be an `alias` to the corresponding Swift target declaration.
+- Each library and executable product will be an `alias` to the corresponding Swift target declaration.
-- Each executable product will be a `swift_binary` declaration that depends on the `swift_library` referenced by the product.